-- discounted distributable cash flows analysis; - selected comparable company analysis; - selected precedent transactions analysis; and - analysis of public third-party equity research analyst price targets of ETP and ETE.
+- · discounted distributable cash flows analysis; - selected comparable company analysis; - · selected precedent transactions analysis; and - analysis of public third-party equity research analyst price targets of ETP and ETE.

 Each of these methodologies was used to generate reference per unit equity value ranges for ETP common units and reference per unit equity value ranges for ETE common units.
 In order to derive implied per unit values in the selected comparable company analysis and the selected precedent transactions analysis, the implied equity value range for ETP and ETE was then divided by an applicable estimate of the number of diluted units estimated to be outstanding.
 For purposes of the ETP calculations, the number of diluted units outstanding at June 30, 2018, per the ETP Unaudited Financial Projections, was used to derive implied per unit values.
 The reference per unit equity value ranges were then also used to generate implied exchange ratios for each of these methodologies.
 For purposes of the ETE calculations, the number of units estimated to be outstanding at June 30, 2018, per the ETE Unaudited Financial Projections, was used to derive implied per unit values.
 For purposes of its analyses, Barclays utilized the exchange ratio of 1.2800x ETE common units for each ETP common unit to determine an implied equity value of \$23.31 per ETP common unit for the proposed transaction based on the price of an ETE common unit at market close on July 31, 2018.
-For each of the discounted distributable cash flow analysis, the selected comparable company analysis, the selected precedent transactions analysis of public third-party equity research analyst price targets, the implied equity value ranges per ETP common unit and the implied exchange ratios were then compared to the exchange ratio of 1.2800x ETE common units for each ETP common unit and the implied exchange ratios were then compared to the exchange ratio of 1.2800x ETE common units for each ETP common unit and the implied exchange ratios were then compared to the exchange ratio of 1.2800x ETE common units for each ETP common unit in the proposed transaction.
+For each of the discounted distributable cash flow analysis, the selected comparable company analysis, the selected precedent transactions analysis, and the analysis of public third-party equity research analyst price targets, the implied equity value ranges per ETP common unit and the implied exchange ratios were then compared to the exchange ratio of 1.2800x ETE common units for each ETP common unit in the proposed transaction.